 Data publishing through GBIF consists of three steps:

 These straightforward steps ensure that the data published through GBIF are interoperable and discoverable; and that publishers are accredited through endorsement, to enable quality control and proper attribution.
-Below you can find a brief explanation of each step, with links to more detailed information and tools.
+Get a brief explanation of each step below, along with links to more details and tools.

 First, check if your institution is already a publisher, by looking at this page.